CCIVR/ccivr2/README.md

 ## Reference
 Suzuki M *et al*., 13:14807, 2023.

-Updated on September 9th, 2023
+Updated on May 4th, 2024